soobinrho/dotfiles-personal/README.md

 #   https://ohmyposh.dev/

 # Create the profile file:
+#   Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine
-#   New-Item -Path $PROFILE -Type File -Force
+#   if (!(Test-Path -Path $PROFILE.AllUsersAllHosts)) { New-Item -ItemType File -Path $PROFILE.AllUsersAllHosts -Force }

-# On Windows Oh My Posh, I personally like this config for `$PROFILE`:
+# On Windows Oh My Posh, I personally like this config for `$PROFILE`.
+Copy and paste this to the created file.
 #   oh-my-posh init pwsh --config "$env:POSH_THEMES_PATH/powerlevel10k_rainbow.omp.json" | Invoke-Expression

 # Also, set opacity as 93% on Windows terminals settings, and set the